domagal9/classifymymeds/README.md

 * Payer 417740: Drug A is on formulary and only requires a PA if patient is over refills (Code 76), Drug B is not covered (Code 70), Drug C is on formulary but requires a PA (Code 75).
 * Payer 999001: All drugs are on formulary and only require a PA if patient is over refills (Code 76).

+> add link to notebook where this is easily seen

 ## Predicting the Number of Refills